Nermin Zolotić

-Nermin Zolotić (/bs/; born 7 July 1993) is a Bosnian professional footballer who plays as a centre-back for Armenian Premier League club Noah.
+Nermin Zolotić (/bs/; born 7 July 1993) is a Bosnian professional footballer who plays as a centre-back for Liga Portugal 2 club Farense.

 Zolotić started his professional career at Željezničar, before joining Gent in 2014, who loaned him to Istra 1961 in 2015 and back to Željezničar in 2016.
 Later that year, he moved to Roeselare.
 In 2020, Zolotić signed with Casa Pia.
 Five years later, he was transferred to Noah.

 A former youth international for Bosnia and Herzegovina, Zolotić made his senior international debut in 2023, earning 1 cap.

 Club career

 Zolotić came through the youth academy of his hometown club Željezničar.
 He made his professional debut against Travnik on 12 March 2011 at the age of 17.
 On 12 April 2014, he scored his first professional goal in a triumph over Olimpic.

 In June, Zolotić was transferred to Belgian team Gent.
 In August 2015, he was sent on a season-long loan to Croatian side Istra 1961.
 In January 2016, he was loaned to his former team Željezničar until the end of season.